George Dallas (cricketer): Career

 Dallas was still serving with Garrett at Gibraltar when the Second Opium War began.
 Garrett was given command of the First Brigade to fight in the war, and Dallas sailed with him in April 1857.
 Dallas arrived at Hong Kong on 24 May, and on 1 June fought at the Battle of Fatshan Creek as a volunteer on board the gunboat HMS Haughty.
 While Garrett and his staff had made it to China, his brigade never did, as they were diverted to India upon the start of the Indian Mutiny.
 Garrett was then dispatched to India as well, and Dallas left with the rest of the staff for Calcutta on 19 September.
 They reached India later in the month, and Garrett was given command of the garrison at Umballah.
 Dallas arrived there in February 1858, and saw no action during the mutiny.
 He stayed on Garrett's staff until November 1861 when he returned to England, purchasing his full majority in October 1862 and going on half pay.
 Around this time he also started a family, marrying Maria Louisa Taylor of Strensham Court.
 They would go on to have three daughters and a son.
 Dallas was promoted to the rank of lieutenant colonel in January 1868, still on half pay.
-He retired from active service in March 1875 by selling his commission, and died at Huddersfield on 1 February 1888.
+He retired from active service in March 1875 by selling his commission, and died at Huddersfield on 1 February 1888, at the age of 60.